anthonyzamarro/Arcade-Game/README.md

 # Arcade Game

-A fun and easy game inspired by the classic * Frogger * Arcade Game.
+A fun and easy game inspired by the classic *Frogger* Arcade Game.
 The objective is to collect 10 points by reaching the water and/or collecting gems, and avoiding the bugs and rocks.

 ## How To Play

+### Opening the Game
+- Download the ZIP file of the game and open the index.html file in the browser of your choosing.

 ### Start Menu
 - Select a character by clicking on the character image

-- Click the start button at the bottom to begin playing.
+- Click the start button at the bottom of the page to begin playing.

 ### Controls
 - Use the arrow keys on your keyboard to move your character.